-There are two times of year when its most popular for real estate agents celebrate Pie Day.
+There are two times of the year when it’s most popular for real estate agents to celebrate Pie Day.

 What is Pie Day?